Hello and welcome to the documentation website for NYC Mesh!

 About NYC Mesh

-We are a community-owned network offering fast, affordable, and fair access to the Internet for New York City.
-By joining NYC Mesh, you can reduce your monthly Internet bill while simultaneously helping your neighbors get better, safer, and cheaper Internet access, too.
-Adding an NYC Mesh connection to your apartment or building can serve as a backup Internet connection in case your commercial Internet service goes down, or you can replace your current Internet Service Provider (ISP) and access the Internet exclusively using your NYC Mesh connection.
+We are a community network offering fast, affordable, and fair access to the Internet for all New Yorkers.
+By joining NYC Mesh, you can access the Internet while simultaneously helping your neighbors get better, safer Internet access, too.
+Adding an NYC Mesh connection to your apartment or building can serve as a backup Internet connection in case your commercial Internet service goes down.

-As a community-owned network, city residents such as yourself take it upon themselves to maintain and grow the network.
-This means that in addition to reduced costs and faster Internet speeds, you can also make friends, meet neighbors, and learn valuable technical and computer skills by participating in our active community, either in-person or online.
+As a community network, city residents such as yourself take it upon themselves to maintain and grow the network.
+This means that in addition to accessing the Internet, you can also make friends, meet neighbors, and learn valuable technical and computer skills by participating in our active community, either in-person or online.
 We regularly host face-to-face meetups, and you can join our Slack chat.
 Both are great places to ask questions and otherwise connect with our active community.

 About this Website